 Why are trees so important?

 Having little ones means that it’s your responsibility to teach them all about being grown up, being polite and the ways of the world.
-But have you considered about teaching them the importance of the world around them?
+But have you considered teaching them the importance of the world around them?

 Here you’ll find a few interesting facts about trees!

 Trees are vital.
 As the biggest plants on the planet, they give us oxygen, store carbon, stabilise the soil and give life to the world’s wildlife.
 They also provide us with the materials for tools and shelter.
 Not only are trees essential for life, but as the longest living species on earth, they give us a link between the past, present and future.

 If you’d like to plant trees in your garden, you can start here.
 Who knows, you might enjoy learning about trees so much it could become a new career like the expert tree maintenance Sugar Land residents have at their disposal.

 We could not exist as we do if there were no trees.
 A mature leafy tree produces as much oxygen in a season as 10 people inhale in a year!
 Did you know that the canopies of trees act as a physical filter, trapping dust and absorbing pollutants from the air?
 They also provide shade from solar radiation and reduce noise.

 Research shows that within minutes of being surrounded by trees and green space, your blood pressure drops, your heart rate slows, and your stress levels come down.

 Trees absorb carbon dioxide as they grow, and the carbon that they store in their wood helps slow the rate of global warming.
 Trees muffle urban noise almost as effectively as stone walls.
 Trees planted at strategic points in a neighbourhood or around your house can decrease major noises from freeways and airports.